Visiting Ireland at Christmas: A Tourist’s Guide to the Craic

 To truly blend in while visiting Ireland at Christmas, learn a few key phrases to help you have the craic!

-| “We’ll see you for a few.” | You’re not going home early. |
+“We’ll see you for a few.”
+You are not going home before 2 AM.
+Cancel your plans for tomorrow morning immediately.

-And remember: it’s St. Paddy’s, never St. Patty’s — one letter can cause national outrage.
+Pro Tip: It’s St. Paddy’s, never St. Patty’s — one letter can cause national outrage.

 Be sure to try some of Ireland’s famous whiskey – but before you hit the pubs, fit in like a local with a few more local Irish phrases!